GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-content-view-properties.md

 #### Parameters

-  - options: The options describing the layout of the content view.
+  - `options`: The options describing the layout of the content view.

 ### `layout(options:)`